wcfrobert/wthisj/README.md

 * Units should be in **(KIPS, IN)**.
 * wthisj calculates $J_c$ using the recommendations in ACI 421.1R which differs (on the safe side) compared to ACI 318.
 Refer to section 5 of the Theoretical Background for more info.
 * wthisj works by discretizing the critical shear perimeter into tiny **0.5 inch fibers**, each fiber has an infinitesimal area (dA) which is then summed to approximate $J_c$ and other parameters.
 The default fiber size is usually accurate enough; however, users may opt to reduce the fiber size further by changing the `PATCH_SIZE` argument when initializing a `PunchingShearSection()` object.
 * wthisj will only calculate shear stress **demand**.
 Please calculate concrete shear **capacity** yourself.
-It should be noted that wthisj calculates demand using a very specific methodology applicable to the US design practice only.
+It should also be noted that wthisj calculates demand using a very specific methodology applicable to the US design practice.
 Other countries have their own methods of calculating punching shear stress (e.g. EN 1992, fib Model Code 2010).
 Do NOT mix-and-match building codes when comparing demands to capacity.
-* This is NOT enterprise-grade software.
-Users assume full responsibility for verifying results and making sure things make sense.
+* This is not enterprise software.
+Please do NOT use it for work.
+Users assume full risk and responsibility for verifying that the results are accurate.

 ## License